gfranko/Backbone.validateAll/README.markdown

 Backbone core contributor, [@braddunbar](https://github.com/braddunbar), presented a possible solution for this use case in the above mentioned [pull request](https://github.com/documentcloud/backbone/pull/1595), but it still involved calling all of the validation methods within the `validate()` method, which can negatively affect performance.

+Here is a [jsPerf Test](http://jsperf.com/backbone-validateall) showing the performance benefits when setting Backbone Model attributes with and without Backbone.validateAll.

 Backbone.validateAll allows you to know which Model property is being set/saved during the validation process.

 ##Who Should Use This